NREL/HPC/docs/Documentation/Development/Containers/apptainer.md

 /nopt/nrel/apps/software/apptainer/1.1.9/examples/output/
 ```

-The directory /nopt/nrel/apps/software/apptainer/1.1.9/examples/defs containes the recipes for the containers.
-The containers `apptainer.sif`` and `intel.sif` were built in two steps using app_base.def - apptainer.def and mods_intel.def - intel.def.
-They can also be found at [https://github.com/NREL/HPC/tree/master/kestrel/apptainer](https://github.com/NREL/HPC/tree/master/kestrel/apptainer)
+The directory `/nopt/nrel/apps/software/apptainer/1.1.9/examples/defs` contains the recipes for the containers.
+The containers `apptainer.sif` and `intel.sif` were built in two steps using app_base.def - apptainer.def and mods_intel.def - intel.def.
+They can also be found in the [HPC code examples repository](https://github.com/NREL/HPC/tree/master/kestrel/apptainer/defs).

 The script `sif2def` can be used to generate a recipe from a container.
-It has not been extensively tested and may not work for all containers and is provided here "as is."
+It has not been extensively tested, so it may not work for all containers and is provided here "as is."

 ### Create a Ubuntu image with MPI support

 Images can be generated from a [recipe](https://apptainer.org/docs/user/main/build_a_container.html).

 This example shows how to create a Ubuntu singularity image with openmpi installed.
 The recipe is shown in pieces to make it easier to describe what each section does.
 The complete recipe can be found in the `defs` directory.
-Building containers normally requires root/admin privileges so the build process must be run on a user's computer with apptainer installed.
+Building containers normally requires root/admin priviledges so the build process must be run on a user's computer with apptainer installed.
 After creation, the image can be copied to Kestrel and run.

 ##### Create a new recipe based on ubuntu:latest